Table of Contents

 When Larry Hoover got to Pontiac Prison, he saw ill-treatment of inmates by the prison staff.
 The prison was overcrowded and the conditions were squalid.
 Larry Hoover involved high ranking leaders of BGDN and other gangster groups into a movement that he named “Brothers of the Struggle.”

-The inmates raised a rebellion on July 22, 1978 to overthrow the prison and bring mass destruction.
+The inmates, who were basically Brothers of the Struggle, raised a rebellion against the jail authorities on July 22, 1978.
+The aim of the rebellion was to overthrow the prison and bring mass destruction.
 The riots resulted in the death of three guards and injuries to dozens.
 Seventeen inmates including Larry Hoover were put on trial that went on till 1981.
-Although Hoover’s involvement was evident throughout the investigation, all 17 inmates were found not guilty for lack of evidence.
+Although Hoover’s involvement was evident in the investigation, all 17 inmates were declared not guilty for lack of evidence.

 The Rise of Black Gangster Disciples under Larry Hoover (1981)